 Law and Governance Research Group

-The Law and Governance Research Group is an interdisciplinary research group with experience and expertise in urban planning and law.
-Lead by Moira O'Neill, a public law scholar and lecturer in planning and law, this group is collectively engaged in research projects at the intersection of urban planning, public health, local government, environment, and land use law.
-This group includes Professors Eric Biber, Jason Corburn, and Malo Hutson, along with graduate students from multiple disciplines.
+The Law and Governance Research Group is an interdisciplinary research group with experience and expertise in urban planning and local government and land use law.
+This group includes Moira O'Neill and Professors Eric Biber, and Jason Corburn, along with graduate students from multiple disciplines.